RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 ```

 {{< warning >}}
  We recommend upgrading the REC as soon as possible after updating the operator.
-After the operator upgrade completes, the REC is considered frozen.
-The operator will no longer manage the REC and the REC and its REDB can't be modified until the REC upgrade completes.
+After the operator upgrade completes, the operator suspends the management of the REC and its associated REDBs, until the REC upgrade completes.
  {{< /warning >}}

- If you have `autoUpgradeRedisEnterprise: true` specified in your REC spec, the operator will automatically trigger the REC upgrade after the operator upgrade completes.

 ## Upgrade the Redis Enterprise cluster (REC)

+The Redis Enterprise cluster (REC) can be updated automatically or manually.
+To trigger automatic upgrade of the REC after the operator upgrade completes, specify `autoUpgradeRedisEnterprise: true` in your REC spec.
+If you don't have automatic upgrade enabled, follow the below steps for the manual upgrade.

 Before beginning the upgrade of the Redis Enterprise cluster, check the K8s operator release notes to find the Redis Enterprise image tag.
 For example, in Redis Enterprise K8s operator release [6.0.12-5](https://github.com/RedisLabs/redis-enterprise-k8s-docs/releases/tag/v6.0.12-5), the `Images` section shows the Redis Enterprise tag is `6.0.12-57`.